RAWx18/Beetle/README.md

 ## 📜 License

-This project is licensed under the Educational Use License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Non-Commercial Use License - see the [LICENSE.md](LICENSE.md) file for details.

 ---